Waldeck, Kansas: 19th century

 In 1802, Spain returned most of the land to France.
 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase for 2.83 cents per acre.

 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
 In 1855, Marion County was established within the Kansas Territory, which included the land for modern day Waldeck.

 From the 1820s to the 1870s, one of the most significant land routes in the United States was the Santa Fe Trail.
 The Santa Fe Trail was active across Marion County from 1821 to 1866.
-Along the Santa Fe Trail, French Frank's Road Ranch and Cottonwood Holes (for watering) were original located on the land south of 245th Street.
+Along the Santa Fe Trail, French Frank's Road Ranch and Cottonwood Holes (for watering) were originally located on the land south of 245th Street.
 A Santa Fe Trail marker is located on the trail near Waldeck on 245th Street.

 Also, the Chisholm Trail crossed Marion County from 1867 to 1871.
-Amazingly, Waldeck was near the junction of the Santa Fe Trail and Chisolm Trail, possibly within 1 mile.
+Amazingly, Waldeck was near the junction of the Santa Fe Trail and Chisholm Trail, possibly within one mile.

 In 1887, the Chicago, Kansas and Nebraska Railway built a main line from Herington through Waldeck to Pratt.
 In 1888, this line was extended to Liberal.
 Later, it was extended to Tucumcari, New Mexico and El Paso, Texas.
 It foreclosed in 1891 and taken over by Chicago, Rock Island and Pacific Railway, which shut down in 1980 and reorganized as Oklahoma, Kansas and Texas Railroad, merged in 1988 with Missouri Pacific Railroad, and finally merged in 1997 with Union Pacific Railroad.
 Waldeck was a coal and water stop for the railroad during the steam era.
 To allow for continuous train passage for those not needing to stop, a siding in excess of one mile was built.
-The siding continues this function for east and westbound commerce to pass in the present day.
+The siding continues this function for east and westbound commerce to pass to the present day.

-The construction of this line meant that the Chisholm Trail no longer needed to go the additional 40 miles to Abilene, Kansas (the former northern terminus).
-Among the last usable structures at Waldeck, cattle corrals were operational until the early 1950s, when diesel locomotives became dominant.
+The construction of this line meant that the Chisholm Trail no longer needed to run the additional 40 miles to Abilene, Kansas (the former northern terminus).
+Among the last usable structures at Waldeck, cattle corrals were operational until the early 1950s, when diesel locomotives became predominant.

 The town was most likely named by a Swiss Brethren after the former Waldeck sovereign principality in the German Empire.
 The land on which Waldeck would stand was sold to the Golden Belt Town Co in October 1887.
 The railroad was routed through the land and a depot was built, but the "boom spirit" of the 1880s turned downward, so the land was sold at a loss to the Kansas Town and Loan Company in the 1890s.
-A town with two block where platted on December 7, 1899.
-A small general store and school were located in the community, but the town didn't grow.
+A townsite with two blocks was platted on December 7, 1899.
+A small general store and school were located in the community, but the town failed to grow.

 21st century

-Currently no buildings exist in Waldeck, thus it's considered a Ghost Town.
-There is a Santa Fe Trail marker nearby on 245th Street.
+No structures currently exist in Waldeck; it is therefore considered a ghost town.
+There is a Santa Fe Trail marker nearby, on 245th Street.